arnonate/react-bookshelf/README.md

 I guess this isn't a novel decision anymore as React Testing Library now ships with Create React App.

+`css`

+If this project got any bigger I would have broken the styles out into Styled Components or CSS Modules in order to avoid scoping problems.
+However, CSS worked just fine in this case.

 ## If I had more time I would have...

 - worked on the debounce a bit more so that the results aren't set back to page one when typing a new search query in.